And now a new Planning Application for Extension of Deliveries submitted

 Please submit comments before Sunday 28 September!

 Details of the application

 Sainsbury’s want to supply the store using 44 ton lorries from 5am until midnight, seven days a week.
 They claim this is necessary to make a store of this size viable.

 The Council refused the original application on 28th January 2014 stating that these hours of delivery ‘would have a detrimental impact on the amenity of local residents’.
 Indeed Sainsbury’s own noise assessment showed that 20 properties around the site would suffer sleep disturbing levels of noise for 19 hours every day.

-The appeal relies on raising the threshold for what is considered a sleep disturbing level of noise: previous applications relied on BS 8233 and the World Health Organisation recommendations but the appeal cites 25 year old research from Germany to justify a much higher noise level as reasonable.
+The new application relies on a new noise assessment from 24Acoustics that calculates that the deliveries will not be as noisy as the Sainsburys noise assessment assessed them to be.
+The new assessment also raises the threshold for what is considered a sleep disturbing level of noise: previous applications relied on BS 8233 and the World Health Organisation recommendations but 24Acoustics cite 25 year old research from Germany to justify a much higher noise level as reasonable.
 The new noise assessment on instruction from Bristol Rovers, criticises the noise assessment of the previous application for containing erroneous data and lacking clarity.

 Sainsbury’s were granted planning permission in January 2013 with the permitted delivery hours of 6am until 11pm Monday to Saturday and 9am until 8pm on Sundays.
 These are extensive delivery hours when compared to other local supermarkets (especially considering the more confined and intensely residential location) :